 “Besides safety and security, also the impact of aviation on the environment was recently addressed.
 Economic issues were not forgotten either”, says Peter.

 In the photo: Peter, JAATO-qualified trainer of the course International Aviation Law & Policy

 And it doesn’t stop there.
 For example, if you are a pilot in several states, ICAO and EU’s EASA regulate the necessity of certification and licenses - that situation and leasing between airlines also has regulatory consequences.

 The International Aviation Law & Policy course explains the system of international civil aviation, from how it developed to what it is today.
 It describes the present responsibilities and activities of national governments (on behalf of their national airlines), of ICAO and, in particular of the European Union in the field of international aviation.
 It reviews in some detail the relevant laws/regulations, policies and practices of the stakeholders concerned.

 During the course, particular attention is paid to the Chicago Convention, the role of ICAO and a review of the liability conventions it helped to develop.
 Besides, the training makes an analysis of the system and contents of bilateral agreements, US initiatives to modernize the economic regulation of international air transport (Open Skies) and its approach to airline alliances.
 The ambitious and wide-ranging regulatory and policy actions of the EU, including the landmark EU – US air transport agreement, and the application of competition law to airline alliances and mergers – and state subsidies – are also addressed.

-Want to know more?
-Enrol in the next course!
+Would you like to know more?
+Register for the next course!
 It takes place on 05 - 08 December 2017 and there are some seats available.
-The course starts every day at 09:00, finishing at 17h (at 16h30 in the last day).
+The course starts every day at 09:00, finishing at 17h (at 16h30 on the last day).
 More information on the link: https://jaato.com/courses/68/

 Quotes from participants